pmean/build-website/text/06/SecondGrantPart2.md

 > and realistic accrual rates and monitor them regularly, so that
 > corrective action can be taken early to get a study back on track.
 >
-> The teacher laughed at the \"crazy aunt in the attic\" analogy, but
+> The teacher laughed at the "crazy aunt in the attic" analogy, but
 > suggested that I would be better off leaving out that analogy.
 >
 > My first grant, by the way, went in on schedule and I should hear back